 Worker exposure to these chemicals at lower concentrations could also occur while using formulated products containing these chemicals.
 The level and route of exposure will vary depending on the method of application and work practices employed.
-Good hygiene practices to minimise incidental oral exposure are expected to be in place.

 Given the critical systemic long term health effects, these chemicals could pose a risk to workers.
 Control measures to minimise dermal, ocular and inhalation exposure are needed to manage the risk to workers (refer to Proposed means of managing risk).